jesseDijkman1/meesterproef-1819/article-1.md

 ### Pseudo-classes

 If you've ever written more than just a few lines of CSS.
 You probably know what a pseudo-class is.
-If it's doesn't ring a bell, than `:hover` might.
+If it doesn't ring a bell, then `:hover` might.
 This is a pseudo-class.
 Pseudo-classes are used to define the state of an element.
 Element states might include:

 - `:hover` _The user hovers over an element_
 - `:target` _The user clicks on an element_